han3zeng/political-science-ntu/textbook/1-politics-and-political-science/3-Theory-in-Political-Science.md

     * Afghanistan War
         * initiated by gov and is supported by citizens.
 Later on, citizens opposed the expensive occupation so gov try to withdraw troops from Afghanistan
 ### Rational-Choice Theory
-* Rational-choine theorists argue that one can generally predict political behavior by knowing the interests of the actors involved because they rationally maximize their interests.
+* Rational-Choice theorists argue that one can generally predict political behavior by knowing the interests of the actors involved because they rationally maximize their interests.
     * all actors are rational
 * game-theory

 ## People
 * Auguste Comte
+    * positivism
 * David Easton
     * model of political system

+## Questions
+* what is rational choice exactly